 Not only do wildflowers greatly attract pollinators, but they also attract beneficial insect predators such as birds, ladybugs, and beneficial wasps.

-While most figs trees are technically self-fertile, they’re pollinated by small, beneficial wasps (source).
+And while some figs are self-fertile, many are pollinated by small, beneficial wasps.

 So, what exactly are wildflowers?